-One of the great things about the VZfit Sensor Kit with Oculus Go is that it adapts to any stationary bike.
+One of the great things about the VZfit Sensor Kit with Oculus Go or Quest is that it adapts to any stationary bike.
 This allows users to choose a bike that fits their comfort level and budget.
 There’s a wide variety of stationary bikes on the market, but here are a few options:

 Folding Upright Bikes